davibrilhante/context-aware/README.md

 * Numpy and Scipy
 * Simpy

 The C++ code is used to calculate the SNR given some parameters, already defined.
-It is necessary to compile the file (with `g++ -std=c++11 -o initial-access ia.cpp`, for example) to successfuly run the python script.
+It is necessary to compile the file (with `g++ -std=c++11 -o initial-access newia.cpp`, for example) to successfuly run the python script.

 ### Inputs